 Combined 5-year Programs

-- 5-year combined BS-MS Mathematics, Concentration in Statistics
+- BS in Mathematics, MS in Statistics (MACB)

 The programs introduce central ideas in a variety of areas in Mathematics and Physics, and develop problem-solving ability by teaching students to combine critical thinking with rigorous reasoning.
 The Mathematics program provides students with a spectrum of courses in pure and applied mathematics and develops rigorous mathematical thinking.
 All majors prepare students for graduate study.